dexreysulayao23-blip/Indigenous-People/INSTALLATION_GUIDE.md

 ### Issue 5: Port 3306 Already in Use

 **Solution:**
-- I-close ang ubang applications nga naggamit sa port 3306
+- I-close all applications that used port 3306
 - Or i-change ang MySQL port sa XAMPP config
 - Restart ang MySQL service

 ### Issue 6: Permission Denied Errors

 **Solution:**
-- Make sure ang `uploads/` folder naa ang write permissions
+- Make sure the `uploads/` folder write the permissions
-- Check ang `certificates/` folder permissions
+- Check the `certificates/` folder permissions
 - Run XAMPP as Administrator if needed

 ---